kesyog/dotfiles/README.md

 <details>
 <summary> zsh </summary>

-Used with .oh-my-zsh.
+Used with zplug plugin manager.
 See [zsh/.zshrc](zsh/.zshrc) for installed plug-ins.
 </details>

 ## TODO